xcat2/confluent-docs/docs/confluentpxedisco.md

 In order for this setting to be applied by the OS profile, the OS profile must invoke the configbmc script.
 For genesis, see `/var/lib/confluent/public/os/genesis-x86_64/scripts/onboot.sh` file for information on how to configure BMC locally, for OS install, see `/var/lib/confluent/public/os/<profilename>/scripts/pre.custom`

+After configbmc runs, then out of band discovery can pick up newly available management controllers and finish configuration as needed for ipmi or setting username or passwords.
+Do a rescan to induce discovery of the newly available devices:

+    # nodediscover rescan